mstksg/inCode/copy/entries/ttt-1.md

 This series will also be a mini-tutorial on the *[decidable][]* package that I just recently released :)  We will also be heavily using the *[singletons][]* library.
-Where relevant, I will explain singletons concepts in brief.
-If you want a more in-depth introduction to the *singletons* library, however, check out my [Introduction to Singletons][] series!
+I strongly strongly recommend reading my [Introduction to Singletons][] series (and doing the exercises), if you are new to the singletons library.
+However, I will do my best to explain singletons concepts in brief as they come up.

 [decidable]: https://hackage.haskell.org/package/decidable
 [singletons]: https://hackage.haskell.org/package/singletons